hackers-live/hackers-live-coin/README.md

 *If your project keeps on going, commit them to your repository.*

-*Migrations which have been already applied are skipped in migrations in the future.*
+*Migrations which have been already applied are skipped in the next migration.*

 ## Flatten your token